grefl/backend-projects/docker-scratch-image/README.md

 # Build an image from scatch

-1. You should follow this guide on the Docker docs website https://docs.docker.com/build/building/base-images/
+Follow these instructions here -> https://docs.docker.com/build/building/base-images/

+But a cheat sheet would be as follows:

-2. The key will be to pull this [repo](https://github.com/docker-library/hello-world) and run the `./update.sh --static` command
+1. Git pull this [repo](https://github.com/docker-library/hello-world) and run the `./update.sh --static` command
-3. Once built you can cd into the architecture of your choice and run `docker build --tag hello .`
+2. Once the build is complete, you can cd into the architecture of your choice (example, `cd amd64/hello-world`) and run `docker build --tag hello .`
-4. Then run `docker run --rm hello`
+3. Then run `docker run --rm hello`

+That's it